Choo hits grand slam as Rangers pound White Sox 12-5

 TRAINER’S ROOM

 Rangers: LHP Cole Hamels‘ status remained up in the air a day after he was scratched from his scheduled start because of neck stiffness.
-Manager Jeff Banister was waiting for Hamels to play catch Friday before making an announcement. … Banister said the reports on RHP Tim Lincecum (blister on right middle finger) were “much improved” following his latest rehab outing for Triple-A Round Rock on Thursday.
+Manager Jeff Banister said he might be ready to pitch in the three-game series against the Yankees that starts Monday.
+Hamels hasn’t pitched since May 11 so he could be available against New York even if the Rangers place him on the 10-day disabled list. … Banister said the reports on RHP Tim Lincecum (blister on right middle finger) were ”much improved” following his latest rehab outing for Triple-A Round Rock on Thursday.
 The two-time NL Cy Young Award winner has been working in relief and has a 7.11 ERA in five rehab appearances.

-White Sox: Delmonico is expected to miss four to six weeks after he was hit by a pitch from Moore in the second inning. … The White Sox got another visit from Danny Farquhar, and they continue to be encouraged by the reliever’s recovery from a brain hemorrhage last month.
+White Sox: Delmonico is expected to miss four to six weeks after he was hit by a pitch from Moore in the second inning.
+The White Sox will make two roster moves with him going on the disabled list and Fulmer getting sent to the minors. … The White Sox got another visit from Danny Farquhar, and they continue to be encouraged by the reliever’s recovery from a brain hemorrhage last month.

 UP NEXT